-Zoe is highly experienced in identifying and managing natural food chemical (salicylates, amines and glutamates) and food additive intolerance.
-Zoe uses the Royal Prince Alfred Hospital (RPAH) elimination diet and challenge protocol and can guide you through the process.
+Our figureate dietitians are highly experienced in identifying and managing natural food chemical (salicylates, amines and glutamates) and food additive intolerance.
+We use the Royal Prince Alfred Hospital (RPAH) elimination diet and challenge protocol and can guide you through the process.
 Zoe has developed a series of recipes and food ideas to make the diet easier to manage and she will provide you with email support throughout the elimination trial and food challenges.

 A word from Zoe…“In order to better understand what is involved in a low food chemical diet, I decided I should try the diet myself.
 Having done 4 weeks following the moderate approach, and 2 weeks on the strict approach, I can confidently tell my patients that while many foods need to be restricted during the trial period, it is actually not that difficult to do.
 In doing the trial I developed many quick and easy recipes as well as coming up with a number of practical tips to make it easier for people who have busy lives and families.”